Why should you become a member?

 African women who join ANWO, do so for the following reasons:

-- We understand that the conditions for African women will not improve if we aren’t in the struggle helping to overturn those conditions
+- You understand that the conditions for African women will not improve if we aren’t in the struggle helping to overturn those conditions.

-- We organize, empower and advocate for African women.
+- You want to organize, empower and advocate for African women.

-- We are part of the global transformation of African women.
+- You want to be part of the global transformation of African women.

-- We build and share knowledge, skills and expertise.
+- You want to build and share knowledge, skills and expertise.

-- We increase African women’s ability to reach and serve our community.
+- You want to increase African women’s ability to reach and serve our community.

-- We collectivize our issues and remove feelings of isolation.
+- You want to help collectivize our issues and remove feelings of isolation.